The day starts at 3 a.m., so early you begin to wonder if you’re really on vacation.

 Happy it was part of my lunch, I was ready for the next part of the trek, the last time we would have to walk uphill on this day.

-I stocked up on snacks and granola bars because Markos, our guide, told us we would hike up and out of the canyon the next day before we ate breakfast.
+I stocked up on snacks and granola bars because Markos, our guide, told us we would hike up and out of the canyon the next day before eating breakfast.

 Three granola bars, a four-pack of Chips Ahoy, and a big bottle of water later, we were back on the path.